fechan/fechan.github.io/adiugoskr/nouns.md

 A *possessum* noun that is possessed by a *possessor* is marked using a possessum marker.
 Like adjectives, the possessor usually follows the possessum, but both possessum-possessor and possessor-possessum orders are grammatical.
 If the possessor is obvious from context, it may be omitted.

 ### 3rd person possessors
+If the possessor is 3rd person, the marker is  **-war**.
 The marker agrees with its possessor in animacy: if the possessor is inanimate, the marker will be low tone **-war**.

 <div class="gloss">
   Wowar rrekin ikardé.<br/>